Q&A with Chatterbox

 BGV initially invested in Chatterbox in 2016, and they have since gone from strength to strength.
 Having featured Chatterbox as a case study in our latest Impact & Learning Report, we were delighted to welcome Mursal Hedayat - CEO and Co-Founder, to our report launch event to talk about their recent commercial and impact successes, and to share what’s next for the company.
 Read the highlights of the conversation below, or watch the full interview here.

-Milly Shotter (BGV Brand and Communications Manager): Thanks for joining us Mursal, can you kick off by introducing yourself and Chatterbox?
+Thanks for joining us Mursal, can you introduce yourself and Chatterbox?

 "When it comes to online learning, there is evidence that blended solutions are best - those which marry people and tech.
 The problem with this is that there is a global teacher shortage."